qub3s/nlp_2025_NiceLovablePeople/README.md

 | 5    | Final Combined Model                 | 0.887             |

 The following figure visualizes the performance of the different model variants during training.
-Each graph illustrates how the development accuracy (Dev Accuracy) evolved over the epochs, allowing for a direct visual comparison of each architecture's performance.

 ![Development over 6 Epochs](qqp_extra/Bilder/qqp_changes.png)

-Comparison of Model Performance During Training.
 This graph displays the Dev accuracy for various model configurations over 6 epochs.
 Each line represents one of the tested architectures.
 The red dashed lines indicates the initial baseline accuracy of 0.870 and the self-made baseline.
+Only the additions that made it over the baseline are shown.

 </details>